 Below are brief descriptions of the most common options for children with hearing loss:

-Auditory/Oral Education is an approach based on the principle that most deaf and hard of hearing children can be taught to listen and speak with early intervention and consistent training to develop their hearing potential.
+Auditory/Oral Education is an approach based on the principle that most children who are deaf or hard of hearing can be taught to listen and speak with early intervention and consistent training to develop their hearing potential.
 The focus of this educational approach is to use the auditory channel (or hearing) to acquire speech and oral language.
 With appropriate technology and educational training, children can learn to listen and talk with confidence.
 Auditory/Oral Education is also known as Oral Deaf Education.
 Clarke is an auditory/oral program.

 American Sign Language